willyvvu/Three.js2DArmatureDemo/README.md

 ## About the demo

-It works!
+[Try in now](http://willy-vvu.github.io/DankMemesDemo/Step%204/) in the browser!
 Use the arrow keys to move.
+If you're faced with a black screen, things are loading.
+Just hang tight.

-Two things I hoped to get working but decided not to:
+A few things I hoped to get working but decided not to:

+1. Clean animations.
+During the walking and landing animation, there is some strange scaling and moving that occurs.
+I'm not sure what's causing this, but oh well.
-1. Flapping wings.
+2. Flapping wings.
 The Three.js exporter I used doesn't export changes in scale.
-2. Wind animation.
-The Three.js animation system does not support multiple additive animations from playing at once.
+3. Wind animation.
+The Three.js animation system does not support multiple additive animations playing at once.

 ## Step 1 - Art